• Skip to main content

 Writing Your Nursing Resume Objective or Summary

-When to use an Objective
+When to use an objective

 Whether you write a nursing resume objective or summary depends on your experience.
 If you don’t have a lot of experience in nursing, then you should write an objective.
 Objective statements highlight training and goals for the future.